chris104957/maildown/README.md

 - A markdown file containing some content to send.
 Note that you can also use the `-c` flag to pass string content to be sent directly to the email, e.g. `-c "hello"`
 - A list of email addresses to send the content to

+## Contributing

+If you'd like to contribute to this codebase, the latest dev builds are on [Packagr](https://packagr.app).
+Get in touch to request access to these

 ## Styling emails

 By default, Maildown bakes in its own default style sheet when sending emails.
 This looks something like this (the below email is the content of this readme):